Israel raids Palestinian news agency in hunt for gunmen

 - A daring betrayal helped wipe out Cali cocaine cartel

+A 21-year-old Israeli woman who was pregnant and her baby, who was prematurely delivered by cesarean section after the attack, both remained hospitalized in critical condition on Monday.

+Palestinians clashed with Israeli troops across the city of Ramallah as security forces scoured the area for the suspected gunmen.
+Medics said six Palestinians were wounded.

-Israeli Prime Minister Benjamin Netanyahu called the attack “monstrous” and accused the Palestinian Authority of inciting violence against Israelis.
+Israeli Prime Minister Benjamin Netanyahu called Sunday’s attack “monstrous” and accused the Palestinian Authority of inciting violence against Israelis.

+He predicted that Israel would find the suspects.
+“We will deal with them to the fullest extent of the law and settle accounts with them,” he said.

+Israeli forces are usually quick to nab suspected Palestinian assailants.
+But Israel is still trying to catch the suspect in a deadly shooting that killed two Israelis in a West Bank industrial park on Oct.
+7.